bihealth/sodar-core/docs/source/dev_project_app.rst

     - You can specify supported types in the plugin's ``search_types`` list.
     - Examples: ``file``, ``sample``..
 ``keywords``
-    - Special search keywords, e.g. "exact".
+    - Special search keywords as key/value pairs.
     - **NOTE:** Currently not implemented.

 .. note::